live4thamuzik/ArchL4TM/README.md

   - ParallelDownloads
   - MultiLib

-  # AUR Helper options:   (Removed - Not working)
+  # AUR Helper options:
   - Paru
   - Yay

-  # Detection for NVIDIA GPU
+  # Detection for NVIDIA GPU:
   - Script will use lspci to detect and install NVIDIA drivers
   - nvidia-dkms
   - libglnvd